 Kevin Plank’s Sagamore Ventures acquired HarborBoating, Inc.- the operator of the Baltimore Water Taxis.
 The new 55 foot Water Taxis were designed and are currently being custom-built by MAPC.
 Three boats have been delivered with more on the way.
 The fleet of vessels are United States Coast Guard Subchapter-T approved.
-The boats are ADA-compliant, bike-friendly with wifi, USB charging stations, rd media and have GPS tracking in partnership with Uber.
-The boats are are modeled on a modernized version of the classic Chesapeake Bay deadrise workboat.
+The boats are ADA-compliant, bike-friendly with wifi, USB charging stations, heating and drop-down windows.
+The boats are are modeled as a modernized version of the classic Chesapeake Bay deadrise workboat.

 Visit: Baltimore Water Taxi for routes and times!

 To learn more about the new Baltimore Water Taxis, please check out our links to articles below:

 Technical.ly Baltimore: Check out photos of Baltimore’s new-look water taxi

 Now that Baltimore’s water taxi system is in the portfolio of Kevin Plank-backed Sagamore Ventures, Baltimore’s favorite form of transportation has a new look.
 The new water taxis will be 55-foot vessels with room for about 50 people.
 The first boat is set to start appearing on the harbor in the coming weeks, said Sagamore Ventures Managing Partner Demian Costa.
 More are set to follow in 2017, and the fleet will eventually include 10 new boats that will be swapped out for the existing water taxis.

 Live Shot from Water Taxi and story aired at 5:30 p.m., 6:15 p.m.